vippsas/vipps-streamlabs/README.md

 ## Test your application

-When both apps is deployed succesfully, go to the frontend-url.
+When both apps is deployed successfully, go to the frontend URL.
 From there you will be able to do donations.

-## Add init donate button to streamers channel description on Twith
+## Add init donate button to streamers channel description on Twitch

 In order to let people use your application and hopefully donate, you'll need to share link to the frontend application to them.
 You can share a link in cleartext or choose to place a button somewhere that will take the user to your application.
-For example in the streamers description on Twitch.
+For example in the streamer's description on Twitch.

 ### Vipps donate button